Updated: Feb 6

-Marathon is the closest town to Big Bend National Park’s north entrance at Persimmon Gap and offers the quickest route to all of the Park’s north and eastern most features, including the magnificent Fossil Discovery Exhibit.
+Marathon is the closest town to Big Bend National Park’s north entrance (the Persimmon Gap Entrance and Visitor Center).
+Marathon offers the quickest route to many of the Park’s north and eastern most features, including the magnificent Fossil Discovery Exhibit.

 There, you'll find a replica of the skull of Bravoceratops.
 This is a brand new dinosaur discovered in 2013 in Big Bend National Park, and named after the Rio Bravo (another name for the Rio Grande, that flows along the Park's southern perimeter).